mialkin/docs/software design/design patterns/chain of responsibility.md

-# Chain of responsibility
+# Chain of Responsibility

-The **Chain of responsibility** is a behavioral software design pattern that avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+The **Chain of Responsibility** is a behavioral software design pattern that avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

 ## Participants